 - Take your time over your application and don’t rush.
-As you are applying to be a teacher is it important that you ensure everything is completed correctly.
+As you are applying to be a teacher it is important that you ensure everything is completed correctly.
 You can save your work as you go through the application form and return to it at any time.

 - Contact your referees in advance so that they have time to prepare a reference - your application cannot be submitted to us by UCAS until your references have been received.

-- In your personal statement try to demonstrate your commitment to becoming a teacher; your passion for your subject, and the knowledge and understanding you have gained about education through any classroom experience that you have undertaken.
+- In your personal statement try to demonstrate your commitment to becoming a teacher: your passion for your subject, and the knowledge and understanding you have gained about education through any classroom experience that you have undertaken.

 - Some courses, especially PGCE Primary are very popular and places can be filled quickly - often within the Apply 1 window.
-For this reason, we would advise you to make your application as early as possible.
+For this reason, we would advise you to submit your application as early as possible.

 - Once you have submitted your application, the process moves along quickly.
 All providers must respond with a decision within 40 working days and if you are offered a place you will have ten working days to consider the offer and make a decision.